cockroachdb/docs/v21.1/licensing-faqs.md

 ## What about enterprise features?

-CockroachDB’s enterprise features have always been licensed under the Cockroach Community License (CCL) and will continue to be licensed this way in our 19.2 release and beyond.
+CockroachDB’s enterprise features have always been licensed under the Cockroach Community License (CCL) and will continue to be licensed this way.
 The Cockroach Community License does not convert to Apache 2.0.

 There are two categories of features in under the CCL: CCL (Paid) and CCL (Free).
 Access to CCL (Paid) features requires access to an enterprise license with Cockroach Labs.
 You can grab a 30-day free trial enterprise license [here](https://www.cockroachlabs.com/get-cockroachdb).
 CCL (Free) features are included without an enterprise license.